ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 6.5.1 Sidekick

 A **sidekick** is a **supporting character** under your control.
-Most of the time they stays at your side to render assistance, but they can also go off and perform errands or missions on their own.
+Most of the time they stay at your side to render assistance, but they can also go off and perform errands or missions on their own.

 You should give your **sidekick** a name.
 You should, when asked, explain how the **sidekick** came to be your **follower**, and why they continue in that role.